Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

 Variables include work_year, experience_level, enployement_type, job_type, salary, salary_currency, salary_in_usd, employee_residence, remote_ratio, company_location, company_size.
 We are interested in identifying the agrregate top 5 salaries by jobtile, sum of salaries in US dollar by experience, the remote work ratio, and the sum of salaries in US by employment type.
 The data analytics process is done as follow:

 Step 1- First, we create an IAM user to grant access permission to s3 buckets.
-In the search bar we type IAM > users > add users , and AmazonFullAccessPolicy is attached to it.
+In the search bar we type IAM > users > add users, and AmazonFullAccessPolicy is          attached to it.

 ![iam8](https://user-images.githubusercontent.com/59377247/191630320-238eed91-49d7-4cde-b0f5-ff2f5fd9091f.jpg)